 - Gather all the things you need for a task before starting. - Plan rest breaks into activities as often as possible.
-Take a break before you get tired. - Schedule enough time for activities as rushing takes more energy. - Try keeping a daily activity journal for a few weeks to identify task that result in more fatigue.
+Take a break even when you are not tired. - Schedule enough time for activities as rushing takes up more energy. - Try keeping a daily activity journal for a few weeks to identify tasks that result in fatigue.